- UCAS Code

 - 01326 254350

-The course prepares you to design and deliver a wide variety of innovative events from music festivals to special events, and touring performances to fashion shows.
-We'll equip you with creative approaches for product launches, conferences, exhibitions, weddings and corporate events.
+Gain the skills and knowledge to design and deliver innovative events from music festivals to fashion shows, while also being equipped with creative approaches for product launches, conferences, exhibitions and weddings.

 - Designing and delivering live events, on and off campus

 - Tailored learning for your chosen career

 - Live projects, site visits & placements with local and national organisations

 - Visiting industry experts, to help you build essential networks